angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 For example some big work has started on the [gradle plugin](https://github.com/OpenAPITools/openapi-generator/pull/201).
 Later a full switch of the build tool from maven to gradle could be possible, as it's building a lot faster than maven.

-Of course, we are focused on the sagger-codegen for `angular-typescript`.
+Of course, we are focused on the OpenAPI Generator for `typescript-angular`.
 Another plan of the new team is to consolidate all TypeScript generators into one.
 This would be very helpful, too.
 Those TypeScript generators share a lot in common and it was hard keep them in sync for general enhancements and bug fixes.